-- 4.1 The Allocations Policy will work in parallel with a number of other key policies and priorities of the Council and these include the strategies listed below. - The Homeless Strategy (under s1 Homelessness Act 2002). - The Tenancy Strategy (under s150 Localism Act 2011). - The Housing Strategy. - Supporting People Strategy. - Private Sector Housing Strategies. - Equal opportunity/diversity and vulnerability. - Access and Inclusion Policy.
+The Allocations Policy will work in parallel with a number of other key policies and priorities of the Council and these include the strategies listed below.

+- The Homelessness Strategy.

+- The Tenancy Strategy

+- The Corporate Plan.

+- Private Sector Housing Strategy.

+- Inclusion Strategy.